Six Star Hash at a Glance

 This grading system evaluates three primary factors: bubble formation during melting, residue left after heating, and the color and clarity of the melted concentrate.
 Six star hash produces clean, light-colored oil that bubbles actively and leaves no carbonized plant matter behind.

 The rating originated in traditional hashish regions where craftsmen needed reliable quality indicators.
 Modern concentrate producers adopted this system because it provides objective, testable criteria rather than subjective appearance judgments.
 Six star designation requires hash to pass visual inspection and perform consistently across multiple melt tests.
-When evaluating what you think might be six star quality, the jar test provides a reliable method - simply observe how the material behaves when heated on a small metal surface or screen.

 Six star hash is frequently confused with "full melt" hash, though these terms describe the same quality level using different language.
 Full melt specifically refers to the complete melting characteristic, while six star indicates the rating within the broader grading system.